-- 24.1 All teachers/employers must adhere to the regulations and procedures set out in this circular.
-Failure to abide with the regulations and procedures will be dealt with under the agreed disciplinary procedures and may lead to the cessation of salary in the case of teachers and/or withdrawal of substitute cover for schools. - 24.2 The Department intends to carry out regular examinations of sick leave records.
+- This entitlement must be availed of within 15 months of the end of the leave - the agreed disciplinary procedures and may lead to the cessation of salary in the case of teachers and/or withdrawal of substitute cover for schools. - 25.2.
+The Department intends to carry out regular examinations of sick leave records.
 All documentation relating to sick leave (e.g. medical certification, occupational health referrals, other supporting documentation) must be retained by the employer with the relevant personnel records.

-25. Further Information
+26. Further Information

-- 25.1 In accordance with the introductory paragraph the regulations in this circular are to be implemented by the employer.
-All queries should initially be brought to the attention of the employer who may wish to consult with their representative organisation, who may further wish to consult with the Department at the following email address: teachersna@education.gov.ie - 25.2 To access Statutory Instrument 124 of 2014 Regulations please click on the following link: Statutory Instrument 124
+26.1.
+In accordance with the introductory paragraph the regulations in this circular are to be implemented by the employer.
+All queries should initially be brought to the attention of the employer who may wish to consult with their representative organisation, who may further wish to consult with the Department at the following email address: teachersna@education.gov.ie

+25. Compliance